Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Avoca's median income among taxpayers was $43,034 in financial year 2022.
+The suburb of Avoca's median income among taxpayers was $43,034 in financial year 2022.
 The average income stood at $51,170 during the same period.
-These figures are lower than those for Rest of Vic., which had a median income of $48,741 and an average income of $60,693.
-By September 2025, based on Wage Price Index growth of 12.16%, Avoca's estimated median income would be approximately $48,267 and the average income would be around $57,392.
+These figures are lower than those for Rest of Vic., which had median and average incomes of $48,741 and $60,693 respectively.
+By September 2025, based on a 12.16% increase in wages since financial year 2022, the estimated median income would be approximately $48,267 and the average income would be around $57,392.
 According to the 2021 Census, incomes in Avoca fall between the 1st and 4th percentiles nationally for households, families, and individuals.
 In terms of income distribution, 33.8% of Avoca's population (543 individuals) earn within the $400 - $799 range, differing from regional levels where the $1,500 - $2,999 category is predominant at 30.3%.
-Notably, 43.7% of households in Avoca earn below $800 weekly, indicating affordability pressures for many residents.
-Despite modest housing costs with 88.4% of income retained, total disposable income ranks at just the 4th percentile nationally.
+A notable proportion of households, 43.7%, earn below $800 weekly, indicating affordability pressures for many residents.
+Despite modest housing costs allowing for 88.4% income retention, total disposable income ranks at the 4th percentile nationally.

 Frequently Asked Questions - Income